Monash Certificate in Clinical Occupational Medicine

 - Cost: $2,600

 - Enrolments: Enrolments will be capped at 40 participants so please register early to avoid disappointment as the course usually sells out well in advance

 - Participant pre-requisites: Must be qualified medical doctors.
 International participants are very welcome, visa permitting though.
 Good understanding of medical terminology in English is essential.

-- Curriculum: Download the Aims and objectives and Curriculum or view a previous program
+- Curriculum: Download the Aims and objectives or view a previous program

 - Assessment: A certificate of completion will awarded to those who pass the compulsory assessment at the end of the course.